 Ever Dream of Hunting BIG BUCKS?

-If so, The Bucks of Tecomate TV show on Versus is for you!
-Join host David Morris along with Dr. Gary Schwarz and Tecomate’s Pro Staff, every week as they take you across North America in search of giant bucks and reveal the secrets of the Tecomate Management System used to grow so many monster whitetails.
+If so, The Bucks of Tecomate TV show on the Outdoor Channel is for you!
+Join host David Morris, Dr. Gary Schwarz and Jordan Shipley along with Tecomate’s Pro Staff, every week as they take you across North America in search of giant bucks and reveal the secrets of the Tecomate Management System used to grow so many monster whitetails.

 Each show features three short segments – a management topic aimed at helping the hunter/manager be more successful in both growing and hunting big whitetails; a forum dealing with current controversial issues in hunting and management, and a segment showcasing BIG bucks with a story to tell – because in the end it’s all about the monster bucks.